 With regard to the normal use of concrete elements, no other environmental impacts are to be expected than carbonation and the possible release of substances.
+The use of technical components contained in concrete elements can lead to the release of substances.
 The assessment of these aspects must be based on scenarios that are described for the use phase of the installed product.
+According to

-According to ÖN EN 15804, 7.4, the release of substances during the use phase of concrete elements that are exposed to indoor air, soil and water must be listed as additional information.
+EN 15804, the release of substances during the use phase of concrete elements that are exposed to indoor air, soil and water must be listed as additional information.